Mobile Augmented Reality with Federated Learning in the Metaverse: Case Studies of FL-MAR in the Metaverse

 \subsection{FDMA-enabled FL-MAR in the Metaverse}

 First, we investigate a basic FL-MAR system via FDMA.
 In \cite{zhou2022resource}, we formulate a weighted sum of total energy, time consumption and accuracy by using three weight parameters.
-We optimize the allocation of the bandwidth, transmission power, CPU frequency setting and MAR video frame resolution for each participating mobile device in the Metaverse.
-By setting different weight parameters, our resource allocation algorithm can adapt to different requirements of the FL-MAR system, either time-sensitive or energy-hungry.
+We optimize the allocation of the bandwidth, transmission power, CPU frequency setting and MAR video frame resolution for each participating device in the Metaverse.
+By setting different weight parameters, our resource allocation algorithm can adapt to different requirements of the FL-MAR system, either \mbox{time-sensitive} or energy-hungry.

 We assume there are $40$ users in the system.
 Fig. \ref{fig:fdma_et_cost} contains two subfigures.
 One shows the total energy consumption, and the other is the total time consumption.
-We choose three pairs of weight parameters to compare our resource allocation algorithm with a random allocation strategy under different maximum transmit power limits.
+We choose three pairs of weight parameters to compare our resource allocation algorithm with a random allocation strategy and the algorithm proposed by Yang \emph{et a.l} \cite{yang2020energy} (we name it ``Scheme 1'') under different maximum transmit power limits.
 Note that $w_1$ is the weight parameter of energy consumption, and $w_2$ is the weight parameter of time consumption.
 The weight parameter of the model accuracy is fixed because we focus on the energy and time consumption here.
-If $w_1$ (resp., $w_2$) becomes larger, our resource allocation algorithm will emphasize minimizing the energy cost (resp., time consumption).
+If $w_1$ (resp., $w_2$) becomes larger, the proposed algorithm will emphasize minimizing the energy cost (resp., time consumption).
 Hence, it can be seen obviously from each bar that as $w_1$ (resp. $w_2$) increases, the energy (resp. time) consumption will decrease.
-In addition, the random strategy adjusts all video frame resolutions as the minimum, and thus it saves much computation energy consumption while sacrificing the model accuracy.
-Considering this condition, our algorithm still achieves better total energy consumption than the random strategy, even at $w_1$ = 0.1 (i.e., the algorithm mainly stresses the minimization of the total time consumption).
-In short, the results clearly illustrate the superiority of our proposed joint optimization algorithm.
+Besides, although Scheme 1 has roughly the same time consumption as our proposed algorithm ($w_1=w_2=0.5$), our proposed algorithm ($w_1, w_2$)=($0.5, 0.5$) and ($0.9, 0.1$) still achieve a better result in terms of energy consumption compared to Scheme 1.